ItradeLQ/post-install-config/README.md

 - In this section we will create and configure the osTicket environment.
 - We will setup configurations as an admin.
-- We will create role, department, team, agents and users.
+- We will create roles, departments, teams, agents, and users.
 - We will set up different SLAs and create help topics.

 <h2>Configuration Steps</h2>
 </p>
 <p>
 Login to the osTicket as an admin.
-Note that you can also switch between admin and agents panel by clicking on the top right corner of the screen.
+Note that you can also switch between the admin and agent panel by clicking on the top right corner of the screen.
 </p>
 <br />
 <p>
 <a href="https://imgur.com/j27WMAA"><img src="https://i.imgur.com/j27WMAA.png" title="source: imgur.com" /></a>
 </p>
 <p>
-A role is the permission granted to agents (the person who will take care of the ticket) in the department that they have access to.
+A role is permission granted to agents (the person who will take care of the ticket) in the department that they have access to.
 Each role has a different set of permissions that can be checked or unchecked for the agent.
-Now we will create a role called “supreme admin” and will assign to a user who will have access to everything.
+Now we will create a role called “supreme admin” and will assign it to a user who will have access to everything.

-Admin Panel -> Agents -> Roles
+Admin Panel -> Agents -> Roles ->Add new role -> Supreme admin
-Add new role>Supreme admin

-After adding a new role go to the permission, check all of the boxes, click task and check all of the boxes, click knowledgebase and check the box.
+After adding a new role go to the permission, check all of the boxes, click the task and check all of the boxes, click knowledgebase and check the box.

 </p>
 <br />